FranklinJiaChen/quantik-solver/README.md

    This approach differs from the referenced link, which includes reflections as part of the symmetry group.

-3. Solve using minimax and memoization
+3. Solve using minimax and memoization.

 ## Results
 Player 2 is able to force a win through perfect play.